2021 FIRST FRIDAY FORENOON PROGRAM

 May 7 (via Zoom Webinar) ~ The Mt.
 Tamalpais “Crookedest Railroad” received Heisler Locomotive #9 on April 18, 1921.
 This 100 year old steam engine is the only surviving piece of equipment that worked on the mountain.
 It has been found, purchased and efforts to restore #9 are active and ongoing.
 Please join the project’s leader Fred Runner for a presentation and lively discussion about this historic masterpiece.
 For more information, please visit: www.friendsofno9.org

-June 4 (via Zoom Webinar) ~ Julia Flynn Siler, a longtime Ross resident and New York Times bestselling author, will discuss her latest nonfiction book, The White Devil’s Daughters: The Women Who Fought Slavery in San Francisco’s Chinatown.
-She will discuss the local connections to the story and will present historic images from the book.
+June 4 (via Zoom Webinar) ~ Julia Flynn Siler, a longtime Ross resident and New York Times bestselling author discussed her latest nonfiction book, The White Devil’s Daughters: The Women Who Fought Slavery in San Francisco’s Chinatown.
+She discussed the local connections to the story and will present historic images from the book.
 For more information, please visit: www.juliaflynnsiler.com.

 September 10 (via Zoom Webinar unless circumstances change) ~ Join the Marin IJ’s Barfly columnist Jeff Burkhart (Barfly Podcast host and author of the books Twenty Years Behind Bars Volume I and II) to talk about Marin cocktail history, listen to a few of his funny stories, and share a cocktail or two online.
 Maybe even in that order!